JosephM101/Force-Windows-11-Install/README.md

 ![image](https://user-images.githubusercontent.com/28277730/124337888-e6363900-db72-11eb-9c2e-9903886d9af6.png)

-You can also run the script directly from PowerShell, and pass through the file paths as arguments.
-This would also give you the option to pass the `-VerboseOutput` switch, which will show the output of the processes that run (7z and OSCDIMG).
+You could also run the script directly from PowerShell without going through File Explorer, which would also give you the option to pass the `-VerboseOutput` switch, which shows the output of the processes that the script executes (7z and OSCDIMG).
 The command would look something like this:
 `.\Win11-ImageBuilder.ps1 -Win10Image [Path] -Win11Image [Path] -DestinationImage [Destination] -VerboseOutput`